WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_6.md

 the LORD said to Moses, "I am the LORD; tell Pharaoh king of Egypt all that I say to you."

 ###### 30
 But Moses said to the LORD, "Behold, I am of uncircumcised lips.
-How will Pharaoh listen to me?" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+How will Pharaoh listen to me?"

 ***